PWDullano/pair-challenge/README.md

 ######There are multiple steps that you must work through and after each one is completed, `you must check in with an instructor.`

+####Sage and Scribe!
-You and your pair will work together to complete all of the objectives together.
+You and your pair will work together to complete all of the objectives.

+`Sages` will articulate the problem, use their vocabulary to tell the scribe what to write.
+It is imperative that you communicate effectively so that the scribe knows what to do!

+`Scribes` will listen to the sages and follow instructions.
+They are not allowed to speak unless the instructions are not clear.
+They must not write at will.

+####Pair Programming! - This is for the later half of the day - skip these instructions and come back to them when we switch modes.

+You will work together to solve each problem so that once the exercise is completed, each of you has a deep understanding of what the problem was, the many different approaches that you could take, and why you chose the approach you did.

 Identify the problem, discuss different approaches and solutions and then work together to solve each problem.  `If one of you does not understand how to reach a solution, it is your job as a team to get on the same page.
 Worth together!`

 ##Stage 1.